thoughtspot/thoughtspot.github.io/_admin/mobile/use-mobile.md

 ---
 title: [ThoughtSpot mobile overview]
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughSpot mobile app version 1.1 allows you to discover insights in seconds from billions of rows of data, right from the palm of your hand.
+ThoughtSpot mobile app version 1.1 allows you to discover insights in seconds from billions of rows of data, right from the palm of your hand.
 You can access your ThoughtSpot cluster to search answers and pinboards.
 You can also create pinboards using existing answers and use pinboard filters.

 ## Requirements